All Episodes

 And I'm telling you, you know who's sitting over there?

-I've got a story in a stack here.
+I've got a story in the stack here.

-They are they are deliriously happy to hear about all this 16 months business.
+They are deliriously happy to hear about all this 16 months business.

-Mookie's boys are making the mistake at talking about it.
+Mookie's boys are making a mistake at talking about it.

 If Mookie's boys would shut up, then there might be a different chance here.

-But as long as these insurgents and uh and so forth, the Al-Qaeda guys, if they think we're gonna be out of there in 16 months, folks, they're just salivating at the thought that they're gonna be able to take this country back once we leave.
+But as long as these insurgents and so forth, the Al-Qaeda guys, if they think we're going to be out of there in 16 months, folks, they're just salivating at the thought that they're going to be able to take this country back once we leave.

 And I'm telling you that the Democrats are not going to let that happen on their watch.

-We have one bite from that particular speech, and this is.
+We have one bite from that particular speech, and this is it.

 I ask you to join with me to call on every candidate at every level to accept this challenge.

-For America to be running on 100% zero carbon electricity in ten years.
+For America to be running on 100% zero carbon electricity in 10 years.

 It's time for us to move beyond empty rhetoric.